engrit-illinois/Remove-AdGroupMemberships/README.md

 # Summary
-A script to remove AD users from AD groups, based on a given memberships.
+A script to remove AD users from AD groups, based on given memberships.

 # Behavior
 Accepts a CSV file with one row for each user-in-group membership which should be removed.
 Checks that all objects are valid and performs the membership removals.